LuisMCodazzi/Coursera_C3_Project/CodeBook.md

 The dimensions of the data frame are: 180 rows and 68 columns.

-This final data frame is written in a 'csv' format as "NewData.txt"
+This output data frame is written in a 'csv' format as "NewData.txt"